 Test Optional Admission Process

-Lipscomb University will be test-optional for first-year applicants entering in Fall 2025 and Fall 2026.
+Lipscomb University will be test-optional for first-year applicants entering in Fall 2026.

 For students who submit test scores, results will be considered as one of several factors in the review process.
 For those who do not, the Admission Committee will place greater emphasis on academic performance, course rigor, class rank, personal statements, recommendations, and co-curricular involvement.
 Every application is reviewed holistically for admission and scholarship consideration.